-“So Near the Horizon” tells the true story of its author Jessica Koch.
+“Close to the Horizon” tells the true story of its author Jessica Koch.
 Jessica is young, full of hopes and dreams and lusting for life when she meets Danny.
 Charming and confident, Jessica falls for him instantly, but over time she finds out that he is not who he pretends to be.
 Danny hides a dark secret.
 Their young love faces a great challenge and Jessica needs to decide how much she is willing to sacrifice.

 To adapt this story about love, courage, trust and strength for the big screen, PANTALEON Films was able to win a very special cast: Luna Wedler and Jannik Schümann will play the lead characters directed by Tim Trachte (“Vampirschwestern 3”, “Abschlussfahrt”).
 Luna Wedler inspired audiences with her first cinematic lead in “Blue my Mind” (2017) for which she was awarded the Swiss Film Award for best actress in a leading role.
 The second lead will be played by Jannik Schümann, one of Germany’s most promising talents (“Godless Youth”, “Gaming Instinct”).
 For his role in the drama “Barbara” (2012), he won the “Bunte New Faces Award”.